mher/flower/docs/auth.rst

 ==============

-Flower supports a variety of authentication methods, including Basic Authentication, Google, GitHub, GitLab, and Okta OAuth.
+Flower supports a variety of authentication methods, including Basic Authentication, Google, GitHub, GitLab, Okta and Auth0 OAuth.
 You can also customize and use your own authentication method.

 The following endpoints are exempt from authentication: